bkuhn/talks/Bloomberg-Visit-2014_GPL/compliance.markdown

 + Started working for FSF in 2000 (was there until 2005).

-+ Now: Executive Director of Software Freedom Conservancy &amp; on Board of Directors of the FSF.
++ Now: President &amp; Distinguished Technologist of Software Freedom Conservancy &amp; on Board of Directors of the FSF.

 + Plurality of my time since 1999 has been spent on GPL enforcement.
      + I'm probably the person &ldquo;responsible&rdquo; for every major USA GPL enforcement action.